Hokuriku Proxy War: Reception

 A.W.
-Kautzer of the The Movie Isle called Hokuriku Proxy War a "truly riveting piece of blood-soaked violence" that "speaks more to class and the rage of the underprivileged than any yakuza film before it."
+Kautzer of The Movie Isle called Hokuriku Proxy War a "truly riveting piece of blood-soaked violence" that "speaks more to class and the rage of the underprivileged than any yakuza film before it."
 In his book Spinegrinder: The Movies Most Critics Won't Wrote About, Clive Davies called the film "an absolutely first-class yakuza gangster war thriller that benefits from having the story located in the coastal town of Hokuriku."

 In his book Outlaw Masters of Japanese Film, author Chris Desjardins writes that the film is "another jitsuroku yakuza blitzkrieg, this time set in a snowy Hokuriku coastal town where a murderously independent yakuza boss (Hiroki Matsukata) is bent on gaining tighter control of the territory.
 Sonny Chiba is slickly venal as an oily, smooth-talking gangster and Ko Nishimura convincing as always, as an elder boss obstinately sticking to his guns.
 The splendid Yumiko Nogawa unfortunately doesn't have much to do.
 Filmed on actual Hokuriku locations, the stormy winter atmosphere is savage and palpably chilling, giving the cold-blooded brutality on display a teeth-chattering edge."
 Jun Naito, editor-in-chief of the non-fiction book review site HONZ, cited Hokuriku Proxy War as the prototype for the strong female roles in yakuza films that were to come in the 1980s, such as Onimasa and Yakuza Wives.

 Writing for SKY PerfecTV!, Ken Harada said that Hokuriku Proxy War shows Fukasaku at the height of his powers, with sheer intensity radiating from the work and its breathless roller-coaster pace, and strongly praised Matsukata's performance for matching the director.
 Jake Cole of Slant Magazine opined that Sonny Chiba "steals the show" as an outlandishly dressed yakuza boss whose every move speaks to his character's obsessive need to wield power and whose machinations spur the free-for-all that comes.